Rural and remote support

-Often, these pressures can have a major impact on your mental health and wellbeing and you may experience symptoms of anxiety, depression or other health related issues.
+Often, these pressures can have a major affect on your mental health and wellbeing and you may experience symptoms of anxiety, depression or other health related issues.

 Understanding what you may be going through and recognising the signs and symptoms is a first step in managing your health issues.
 Illnesses related to mental health and wellbeing are genuine health concerns; anxiety and depression are common health conditions—with the right treatment, most people recover.

 If you or someone you know is experiencing mental health and wellbeing issues, there are professional mental health services, financial counselling and other assistance schemes available to help people in rural and remote communities deal with the affect of stressful situations and pressures.